FranciscoMeloJr/eap_tests/eap_deployment/template/README.md

-Using a template deployment with source to image
+Using a template deployment with source to image, which is using the template to build the EAP image